yaya2devops/aws-cloud-project-bootcamp/journal/week2.md

 Python package management has long been a source of frustration for developers.
 The original package manager, `pip`, is relatively simple to use, but it lacks some important features, such as the ability to create virtual environments and manage dependencies.
 This from experience can lead to problems when working on collaborative projects or when trying to install multiple versions of the same package.

 I had a python project with fellow developer.
-We wanted to use the same version of the `requests` package, but he had a different version installed on their system.
+We wanted to use the same version of the `requests` package, but he had a different version installed on his dev env.
 When I tried to install the `requests` package using `pip`, it installed the latest version, which is not be compatible with his ver.

-This causeed problems with our project Incl. errors or unexpected behaviors.
+This caused problems with our project so we went on a mission to find alternatives.

 **Pipenv and Poetry are two package managers that address some of the shortcomings of pip.**